mrhashemi2000/UPDSF_v4.4/README.md

 Thus, the Sobol analysis validates the robustness of the Monte Carlo model **at the parameter level**, whereas the manuscript presents the biological and environmental interpretation **at the system level**.

 # Monte Carlo Variance Decomposition in UPDSF v4.4

+## Relation to the Manuscript’s Theoretical Framework

+The Stability-Kinetics Ratio defined in the manuscript is:

+$S_r = \frac{\tau_{\text{stable}}}{\kappa_{\text{poly}}}$

+The Monte Carlo variance decomposition shows that, under the tested conditions, the dominant contribution to variance in enrichment originates from parameters controlling $\tau_{\text{stable}}$ (especially those governing uracil lifetime).
+This provides a direct quantitative link between the global sensitivity results and the manuscript’s central claim that thymine is preferentially selected due to superior molecular stability.
 #### The variance decomposition confirms that the model's behavior is consistent with its kinetic implementation in `UPDSF_v4.4.py` and supports the scientific narrative of environmental selection in prebiotic chemical evolution.

 📂 **Results 4 Access:**